MCP Server

 Example prompts

-Is ultrasound guidance (76942) covered in Texas, and does it need prior auth?What changed in Medicare CGM coverage policies in the last 30 days?Compare coverage for J0585 (Botox) across JM and JH jurisdictions.Show me the indications criteria for CPAP coverage.Environment variables
+Is ultrasound guidance (76942) covered in Texas, and does it need prior auth?What changed in Medicare CGM coverage policies in the last 30 days?Compare coverage for J0585 (Botox) across JM and JH jurisdictions.Validate denial risk for 99213 with diagnosis E11.9 for Medicare in Texas.Environment variables

 | Variable | Required | Description |